harbik/scot/README.md

 - And –if you're not interested in online applications– Rust has excellent cross-platform development and support tools, allowing you to write –single code base– native applications for Linux, MacOS, Windows, and many other platforms.
+- Or, if you like a local scripting type development environment, such as in Python, there is [Deno](https://deno.land), a JavaScript/TypeScript platform, in which you can import Colorado generated web assembly modules.
 - Rust has an amazing build tool, called cargo, and a large collection of Rust packages in the <http://crates.io> package registry, with a very good code documentation system.